collocations.org

 PHRASES

-the break-up/breakdown of a marriage, give sb in marriage
+give sb in marriage (old-fashioned)

-the institution of marriage, a marriage of convenience, a proposal of marriage
+the institution of marriage

 2. wedding ceremony

-Christian, Jewish, etc. | civil | shotgun
+Christian, Jewish, etc.

-VERB + MARRIAGE
+VERB + marriage

 celebrate